Eduardoosorio23/Twitter-Sentiment--With-NLP/README.md

 ![alt text](https://raw.githubusercontent.com/Eduardoosorio23/Mod_4_Project/main/Data/Pictures/Prelim%20NB%20Accuracy.png?token=APSW5OBROL7WS6VRCSXYXGTAI62D6)

 ## Final Model:
 For the final model I cut everything that was't classified as positive or negative.
 This cut the dataset by about 60% but increased the model accuracy over all.
-I also used TF-IDf to vectorize the tokenized tweets to assign weight to the more important features.
+I also used TF-IDf to vectorize the tokenized tweets and assign weight to the more important features.
 This helped increase the average accuracy for both Random Forest and Naive Bayes by about 20%.

 ![alt text](https://raw.githubusercontent.com/Eduardoosorio23/Mod_4_Project/main/Data/Pictures/Final%20RF%20Accuracy.png?token=APSW5OCZPHCVZ6UYLC4PELDAI62HS)